jpochyla/psst/README.md

 - Big thank you to [`librespot`](https://github.com/librespot-org/librespot), the Open Source Spotify client library for Rust.
 Most of `psst-core` is directly inspired by the ideas and code of `librespot`, although with a few differences:
     - Spotify Connect (remote control) is not supported yet.
-    - We're completely synchronous, without `tokio` or other `async` runtime.
-I just don't understand the `async` jungle enough to port `librespot` from pre-async/await `tokio-0.1` code to anything both stable and modern.
+    - Psst is completely synchronous, without `tokio` or other `async` runtime, although it will probably change in the future.
-    - We're using HTTPS-based CDN audio file retrieval, similar to the official Web client or [`librespot-java`](https://github.com/librespot-org/librespot-java), instead of the older, channel-based approach in `librespot`.
+    - Psst is using HTTPS-based CDN audio file retrieval, similar to the official Web client or [`librespot-java`](https://github.com/librespot-org/librespot-java), instead of the channel-based approach in `librespot`.
 - [`druid`](https://github.com/linebender/druid) native GUI library for Rust.
-- [`aspotify`](https://github.com/KaiJewson/aspotify) asynchronous client library for the Spotify Web API.
 - [`ncspot`](https://github.com/hrkfdn/ncspot) cross-platform ncurses Spotify client written in Rust, using `librespot`.
+- ...and of course other libraries and projects.